FORGE: Forming Semantic Identifiers for Generative Retrieval in Industrial Datasets: Experiments

-Table~\ref{tab:ablation_full} presents the ablation results based on the 3-level codewords with 8192 codebooks per level (i.e., 3$\times$8192). \texttt{Base} is constructed using limited item-to-item collaborative information as defined in Equation~\ref{contrastive}, along with a KNN-based post-processing where the threshold $\sigma$ is set to 25.
-From the results, we can conclude the following findings from two perspectives: \textbf{\romannumeral1)} \textbf{Post-processing to reduce collisions after SID generation leads to a more fair SID distribution and significantly improves retrieval performance.} \texttt{+KNN-5} and \texttt{+KNN-10} impose a limit on the number of items each SID can represent using the KNN-based solution.
-Relative better metrics from \texttt{base} to \texttt{+KNN-10} and \texttt{+KNN-5} confirm the benefit of increasing fairness and representation granularity.
+Table~\ref{tab:ablation_Amazon} and Table~\ref{tab:ablation_full} present the ablation results based on the 3-level codewords with 8192 codebooks per level (i.e., 3$\times$8192), separately.
+From the results, we can conclude the following findings from two perspectives: \textbf{\romannumeral1)} \textbf{Post-processing to reduce collisions after SID generation leads to a fairer SID distribution and significantly improves retrieval performance.} \texttt{+KNN-5} and \texttt{+KNN-10} impose a limit on the number of items each SID can represent using the KNN-based solution.
+The improvements from \texttt{base} to \texttt{+KNN-10} and \texttt{+KNN-5} confirm the benefit of increasing fairness and representation granularity.
 In contrast, \texttt{+Random-5} randomly assigns only the last codeword of each SID to an item, irrespective of semantic similarity.
-This method yields a more balanced SID distribution and further boosts retrieval performance, suggesting that the final layer of SIDs is less critical than maintaining high utilization or fairness across the SID space. \textbf{\romannumeral2)} \textbf{Incorporating higher-quality modalities enhances the precision of SID construction.} The \texttt{+i2i} variant introduces co-occurrence-based item relationships into the contrastive learning framework of Equation~\ref{contrastive}, while \texttt{+sideinfo} enriches the SID generation process with additional textual item metadata (e.g., categories, sellers).
-Although \texttt{+i2i} slightly underperforms the \texttt{base} model in terms of HR@20, both strategies outperform the baseline at larger recall thresholds (e.g., HR@1000), achieving over 5\% improvements consistently across all training stages.
+This method yields a more balanced SID distribution and further boosts retrieval performance, suggesting that the final layer of SIDs is less critical than maintaining high utilization or fairness across the SID space. \textbf{\romannumeral2)} \textbf{Incorporating higher-quality modalities enhances the precision of SID construction.} \texttt{+i2i} introduces co-occurrence-based item relationships into the contrastive learning of Equation~\ref{contrastive}, while \texttt{+sideinfo} enriches the SID generation with additional textual item metadata (e.g., categories, sellers) by concatenating the embeddings with the original text embedding.
+Although \texttt{+i2i} slightly underperforms the \texttt{base} model in terms of HR@20, both strategies outperform the baseline at higher thresholds (e.g., HR@1000), achieving over 5\% improvements across all training stages.
 This highlights the value of richer input signals in enhancing the effectiveness of GR.
-By integrating all these strategies, \texttt{ours} using more \texttt{sideinfo} and \texttt{i2i} data with \texttt{Random-5} for SID generation demonstrates consistently more than 13\% increase in hitrate compared to \texttt{base}.
+By integrating all these strategies, \texttt{Final} using more \texttt{sideinfo} and \texttt{i2i} data with \texttt{Random-5} for SID generation demonstrates consistently more than 13\% increase compared to \texttt{base}.